2020 Legislative Session Updates

 Bills the League Supports

-HB 1946 Concerning Community Forests.
+HB 1946 / SSSB 5873 Concerning Community Forests.
 Creates a Community Forest Grant Program and Community Forestland Account administered by the Department of Natural Resources.
 Helps communities to develop a local forest of mixed use.
-UPDATE: Now in Capital Budget Committee.
+SHB 1946 Now in House Capital Budget Committee.
+Companion bill SSSB 5873 Reintroduced and in Senate Rules.
+UPDATE: In Senate Rules third reading.

 Click on the icon below to access the member-only section.